-The Grand Canyon
+Admire the Grand Canyon

-There are many ways to see the Grand Canyon, including from an overlook in your car or RV to the Skywalk, an extended porch built (in 2007) and maintained by the Hualapai Nation, a native people to this region.
-Skywalk is NOT a part of the Grand Canyon National Park, but nevertheless provides a stunning view of the area.
+There are many ways to see the Grand Canyon, including from an overlook in your car or RV to the Skywalk, an extended see-through walkway built and maintained by the Hualapai Nation, a native people living in this region.
+Grand Canyon West and the Skywalk are not a part of the Grand Canyon National Park, but nevertheless, provide a stunning view of the area.

 The cascades of Niagara Falls occur where the waters of Lake Erie drain into Lake Ontario.
-Located in northern New York, along the United States' border with Canada, the Niagara Falls attraction is shared between the two countries.
+Located in northern New York along the United States' border with Canada, the Niagara Falls attraction is shared between the two countries.
 On the U.S. side, you'll find Niagara Falls State Park, the oldest state park in the United States.
 It was established by Frederick Law Olmstead, who was also responsible for the design of New York City's Central Park.
 The National Park Service also maintains the Niagara Falls National Heritage Area, which is dedicated to preserving the history and culture of the Niagara Falls area.

 Three main falls make up Niagara Falls: Horseshoe Falls, American Falls, and Bridal Veil Falls.
 The best way to get a glimpse of the falls is to take a Maid of the Mist boat tour or visit the Cave of the Winds, which takes you close to Bridal Veil Falls, the smallest and therefore most easily accessible part of the Falls.
-Bring waterproof gear and prepare to get... sprayed!
+Bring waterproof gear and prepare to get sprayed!

-As a favorite spot for honeymooners and daredevils over the years, Niagara Falls has become a massive tourist attraction.
-More than 20 million visitors on both the U.S. and Canadian side come to Niagara Falls each year, a fact that has unfortunately transformed this area into a tourist trap of schlocky stores and chain restaurants.
-Yet, if you can see past these blights, you will no doubt be impressed by the sheer power and majesty of Niagara Falls.Continue to 4 of 7 below.
+A favorite spot for honeymooners and daredevils over the years, Niagara Falls has become a massive tourist attraction.
+More than 20 million visitors on both the U.S. and Canadian side come to Niagara Falls each year, a fact that has unfortunately attracted tacky stores and chain restaurants.
+Yet, if you can see past these blights, you will no doubt be impressed by the sheer power and majesty of Niagara Falls.

 If you could visit only one national park in the United States, Yellowstone National Park, located in Wyoming and parts of Montana and Idaho, would be a fine choice.
 As the first established national park in the world, Yellowstone contains spectacular mountains and canyons, the Yellowstone and Snake Rivers, living and petrified forests, and is teeming with wildlife.

 Yellowstone is also the home of the world's largest collection of geysers—basically erupting hot springs—of which Old Faithful is the most famous.
-Erupting every 60-110 minutes for a duration of 1.5 to 5 minutes, Old Faithful was named by the explorers of the 1870 Washburn Expedition into Yellowstone who were impressed with the geyser's eruption consistency.
-Though Old Faithful is not the largest geyser in the park—that would be the Steamboat Geyser—it does erupt at the most regular intervals, making it a favorite for tourists who want to witness this hydrothermal wonder.Continue to 5 of 7 below.
+Erupting every 60 to 110 minutes for a duration of 1.5 to 5 minutes, Old Faithful was named by the explorers of the 1870 Washburn Expedition into Yellowstone who were impressed with the geyser's eruption consistency.
+Though Old Faithful is not the largest geyser in the park—that would be the Steamboat Geyser—it does erupt at the most regular intervals, making it a favorite for tourists who want to witness this hydrothermal wonder.

 Although it is remote and is known for its extremely cold weather, Denali is a huge draw for climbers and adrenaline seekers.
 Approximately 1,200 climbers attempt to reach Denali's summit each year.
 Meanwhile, about 400,000 people visit Denali National Park each year to see Denali and to enjoy the nature of one of America's most remote and pristine parks.